Dispute Resolution Policy & Procedure

 - All complaints must be properly recorded and /or documented.
 Any correspondence (including actions taken) between the School and the student must be annexed as evidences.
 This is to ensure that any staffs handling the case are kept aware of the progress / outcomes.

 - In the event of any appeals for retention, suspension, expulsion and awards, the School’s Dispute Policy and Process shall follow.

-- It is the responsibility of the Student Services Department to notify relevant departments of any feedbacks and complaints.
+- It is the responsibility of the Administrative Manager to notify relevant departments of any feedbacks and complaints.

 - Students must be kept informed of the status of their feedback / complaints.

-- Student Services Department is to respond to respective students within 3 working days of receipt of the feedback / complaint.
+- Administrative Manager is to respond to respective students within 3 working days of receipt of the feedback / complaint.

 Please click here for the dispute resolution procedure.

 Alternate Remedies in Dispute Resolution